 It’s spring, it’s baseball season…sun’s out, guns out, my friends!
 And this spring season, my family is spending equal parts at home/work/school, on the baseball fields, and on the back porch grilling and smoking our favorite foods (or at least it feels like it!).
 We LOVE to grill and smoke and today, I want to share with you the perfect recipe for baseball season grilling: Barbecue Baked Potatoes with Smoked Pork Shoulder…on the grill!
 How do you smoke meat on the grill, you ask?
 We’ll show you today.
-To start, the first thing you need is to head up to Kroger and pick up a bag of Kingsford® Original Charcoal.
-We’ve been grilling with Kingsford for as long as I can remember, and we prefer the taste of a charcoal grill over gas ANY DAY!
+To start, the first thing you need is to out and pick up a bag of charcoal.
+We’ve been grilling with charcoal for as long as I can remember, and we prefer the taste of a charcoal grill over gas ANY DAY!

 Once you’ve added your wood chips, then you place a pan of water on the other side of the grill and add the lit Kingsford Charcoals so that it can start the smoking process.
 We applied a delicious rub to our pork shoulder (recipe below) and then placed directly onto the grill, fatty side up.